Prison officer

-A prison officer or corrections officer also known as a Correctional Law Enforcement Officer is a uniformed law enforcement official responsible for the custody, supervision, safety, and regulation of prisoners.
-They are responsible for the care, custody, and control of individuals who have been convicted of a crime and sentenced to imprisonment.
-They are also responsible for the security of the facility and its property as well as other law enforcement functions.
-Most prison officers or corrections officers are employed by the government of the jurisdiction in which they operate, although some are employed by private companies that provide prison services to the government.
+A prison officer (PO) or corrections officer (CO), also known as a correctional law enforcement officer or less formally as a prison guard, is a uniformed law enforcement official responsible for the custody, supervision, safety, and regulation of prisoners.

 Terms for the role

 Historically, terms such as "jailer" (also spelled "gaoler"), "guard" and "warder" have all been used.
+Slang terms have included "turnkey", "screw", "tier boot", "hura", "CO", "Cop", "boss", "keeper", and others pending the region or area.

-The term "prison officer" is now used for the role in the UK and Ireland.
-It is the official English title in Denmark, Finland, and Sweden.
+The term "prison officer" is used for the role in the UK and Ireland.
+It is the official English title in Denmark, Finland, Sweden and Poland.

 The term "corrections officer" or "correction officer" is used in the U.S. and New Zealand.

-The term "Correctional Police Officer" or "CPO" is used in New Jersey.
-Due to the law enforcement status and authority of New Jersey's officers, New Jersey's officers employed by the Department of Corrections are classified as "Police Officers".
+"Detention officer" is used in the U.S., as is the term "penal officer".
+The term "correctional police officer" or "CPO" is used in New Jersey.
+Due to the law enforcement status and authority of New Jersey's officers, New Jersey's officers employed by the Department of Corrections are classified as "police officers".

+Brazil has a similar system to New Jersey, but the officers are known as "state penal police agent" or "federal penal police agent".

 "Correctional officer" is used in Australia, Canada, Jamaica, and the U.S.

 In Australia, prison officers were known as turnkeys until the 19th century after which they were known as warders until the late 20th century.
-Additionally, a slang term used as an insult or form of group endearment during this period was 'screws'.
 Following this period they were known as prison officers and later correctional officers.

-"Detention officer" is used in the U.S., as is the term "penal officer".
+A slang term for a prison officer throughout the British Empire was, and still is, 'screw'.

-The official who is in charge of a specific prison is known by various titles, including: "warden" (US and Canada), "governor" (UK and Australia), "superintendent" (South Asia) or "director" (New Zealand), respectively "Direktor" or "Gefängnisdirektor" (Germany).
+The official who is in charge of a specific prison is known by various titles, including: "prison warden" (US and Canada), "governor" (UK and Australia), "superintendent" (South Asia) or "director" (New Zealand), respectively "Direktor" or "Gefängnisdirektor" (Germany).